kachick/nixpkgs-update-log-checker/README.md

 - The log analysis is based on experience, so it might give wrong results if it sees a pattern I’m not familiar with.
-- Ideally we should respect [these skipped logs](https://github.com/nix-community/nixpkgs-update/blob/363f92cdbbf57bb13eec95c22c2b068d45fa2cea/src/Skiplist.hs#L168), however just handled as a failure
+- Ideally we should respect [these skipped logs](https://github.com/nix-community/nixpkgs-update/blob/363f92cdbbf57bb13eec95c22c2b068d45fa2cea/src/Skiplist.hs#L168), however supporting the small subset of it

 ## Resources